 For its hog business, URC requires a variety of raw materials, primarily imported breeding stocks or semen.
 For its poultry business, URC purchases the parent stock for its layer chicks from Hendrix Genetics of France and Hyline from USA.
-URC purchases vaccines from various suppliers, including Merial, Intervet Philippines, Inc. (through authorized local distributor Castle Marketing and Vetaide Inc.) and Boehringer Ingelheim GmbH and Ceva.
 Robina Farms obtain all of the feeds it requires from its UCP division and substantially all of the minerals and antibiotics from its Robichem division as part of the vertical integration.
 URC purchases vaccines, medications and nutritional products from a variety of suppliers based on the values of their products.